casiimir/design-patterns/observer - functional/README.md

 `observer.js`

 - `subscribe` a function to the observer
-- `unsubscribe` a function to the observer
+- `unsubscribe` a function from the observer
 - `trigger` all listening functions from the observer

 <hr>